v-bonilla/machine-learning-with-tensorflow/README.md

 #### How to run

+**Before proceed:**

-Make sure you have installed Python (I recommend to run with Python 2.7) and TensorFlow.
-Then run the file `xorDNN.py` in the `xor` directory.
+- Make sure you have installed Python (I recommend to run with Python 2.7) and TensorFlow.

-Complete process for Linux/Mac:

-1. `git clone git@github.com:v-bonilla/machine-learning-with-tensorflow_bachelor-thesis.git`
+- If you haven't cloned the repository, do it with `git clone git@github.com:v-bonilla/machine-learning-with-tensorflow_bachelor-thesis.git`

+**Steps:**

-2. `cd machine-learning-with-tensorflow_bachelor-thesis/xor`
+1. `cd machine-learning-with-tensorflow_bachelor-thesis/xor`
-3. `python2.7 xorDNN.py`
+2. `python2.7 xorDNN.py`

 ## Implementation of a Kaggle problem